 What you must do if you are attending another school

-- Obtain an Advising Agreement document or Course Approval Form that lists the courses you are taking at the secondary school and the courses that NMSU will accept as transfer work towards your degree program as well as your advisor’s signature.
+- Obtain a signed Advising Agreement document or Secondary Enrollment Form from your advisor that lists the courses you are taking at the secondary school and the courses that NMSU will accept as transfer work towards your degree program.

-- Submit the Signed form to NMSU Military and Veterans Programs.
+- Submit the signed Advising Agreement document or Secondary Enrollment Form to Military and Veterans Programs.

 - Confirm courses are required towards student’s degree program.